Lost on how to get your online directory business out of the depths of page 13 in search results?

 product visible restaurant listing shop tab

-Restaurants can Sell menu items from the listing
+Restaurants can sell menu items from the listing

-as previously mentioned, GeoMarketplace integrates GeoDirectory, WooCommerce, and MultiVendorX, allowing listing owners to create and sell products directly from their listings.
+As previously mentioned, GeoMarketplace integrates GeoDirectory, WooCommerce, and MultiVendorX, allowing listing owners to create and sell products directly from their listings.

 With GeoMarketplace, each listing becomes a shop, where the listing owner can sell their products, and the directory admin can earn a commission from each sale.